 Does Brinker International Have A Good ROCE?

 When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
-ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
+Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
 This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 Since the future is so important for investors, you should check out our free report on analyst forecasts for Brinker International.

 How Brinker International's Current Liabilities Impact Its ROCE

-Brinker International has total liabilities of US$488m and total assets of US$1.3b.
-As a result, its current liabilities are equal to approximately 38% of its total assets.
-A medium level of current liabilities boosts Brinker International’s ROCE somewhat.
+Brinker International has total liabilities of US$454m and total assets of US$1.3b.
+Therefore its current liabilities are equivalent to approximately 36% of its total assets.
+Brinker International has a medium level of current liabilities, boosting its ROCE somewhat.